 The following is a guitar lick using notes from the major scale.
 The techniques used in this lick are slides and string bending.

-The last thing we’re going to do with the major scale in this lesson is create a short 8 bar solo using it.
+The final thing we’ll do with the major scale in this lesson is compose a short 8-bar solo using it.

 Conclusion: Where to go from here

 The next thing to do to really master the major scale on the guitar is to come up with your own guitar riffs, licks, and solos using the scale in the position given above.

 The following step would be to learn the major scale in different positions on the guitar neck.

 This will give you the ability to create riffs, licks, and solos all over the fretboard, and not only in the position given above.